 The screenshot below shows a sample graph from this activity with the Accelerometer Z sensor.

 Note: For added exploration, have students do this same activity but start with the phone face down.
 How does the graph differ after one complete revolution?
-For more information about using the accelerometer sensors, see Exploring Acceleration with the Science Journal App.
+For more information about using the accelerometer sensors, see Exploring Acceleration with a Sensor App.